thin-edge/thin-edge.io/docs/src/tutorials/device-monitoring.md

  sudo systemctl start collectd-mapper
 ```

-This process subscribes to the `collectd/#` topics and emits translated measurements to the `tedge/measurements` topic.
+This process subscribes to the `collectd/#` topics to read the monitoring metrics published by collectd
+and emits the translated measurements in thin-edge.io JSON format to the `tedge/measurements` topic.
 You can inspect the collected and translated metrics, by subscribing to these topics:

 The metrics collected by `collectd` are emitted to subtopics named after the collectd plugin and the metric name: